All-Discard Sourdough Pancakes

 Wire whisk: To make sure that the ingredients are combined thoroughly before adding the baking soda.

-Closeup of pancake batter in a white ceramic bowl.
+Closeup of All-Discard Sourdough Pancake Batter in a white ceramic bowl.
 It's still flat and fills only half of the bowl.

-Preheat a cast iron skillet on medium low heat, if using.
+Preheat a (cast iron) skillet on medium low heat.

 In a medium bowl, combine all ingredients except baking soda and whisk until well combined.

-closeup ofp ancake batter in a frying pan. there are a lot of bubbles on top and the sides are just starting to set and brown.
+closeup of sourdough pancake batter in a frying pan. there are a lot of bubbles on top and the sides are just starting to set and brown.

 Lightly brush your pan with coconut oil and pour in the batter.
 Fry until the edges are starting to set and there are many bubbles visible on top (2-3 minutes max).

-A stack of golden brown All-Discard Sourdough Pancakes on a light blue plate.
+A stack of golden brown Sourdough Discard Pancakes on a light blue plate.
 You can see the fluffy, light texture of the finished pancakes.

 Once you can release the sides by sliding a spatula underneath, gently flip the pancake to fry the other side for another minute or until golden brown.
 Stack the pancakes on a plate as they finish cooking.